xinqian-mit/API_Phonons/Readme.md

 A simple example of how to compute radial distribution function g(r) <br />

 #### SW_aSi_AFModel:<br />
-An example of computing modal diffusivity using Allan-Feldman's throy, under testing,currently still relatively slow.
-The code is partially accelerated using paralllelized numba.  <br />
+An example of computing amorphous silicon thermal conductivity using Allen-Feldman Theory.  <br />

 #### EIM_LattDyn_NaCl:<br />
 This gives example how we can interface lammps and phonopy to perform lattice dynamics based on the EIM potential supported